-Your little monster sweetheart has been acting fussier than usual, and while changing her diaper, you realize the problem: she has diaper rash.
+Your little monster sweetheart has been acting fussier than usual, and while changing her diaper, you realize the problem: she has

 You want to start the healing process ASAP, but dammit, you forgot to buy diaper cream at the store.
 No sweat—here are six mom-tested home remedies for diaper dermatitis you almost certainly have already got round the house.
 Plus, they beat slathering your baby’s bum with white pasty stuff.
 (Just consult your pediatrician first if your baby has any allergies or skin conditions.)